eb3095/hue-sync/README.md

 This does NOT use the bridge!
 This is a DIRECT bluetooth connection!

 * Only the primary screen is captured
-* Only 1 device can be used
-* Only every 10 pixels are computed due to performance
+* Only every 10 pixels are computed due to performance (configurable)
-* The first "Hue Lamp" found via discovery will be used (I only have 1)

 # Requirements
 The required packages are listed in requirements.txt.
 Some packages don't work, or don't